PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **INTERVIEWER:** Could human societies work the same way?

 **DR. REYNOLDS:** They already do, in many contexts.
 Markets coordinate the production and distribution of millions of products without central planning.
-Cities organize themselves without urban dictators.
+Cities organise themselves without urban dictators.
 Languages evolve and spread without linguistic authorities.
 Most of human coordination happens through emergent processes, not hierarchical control.

 *Back to lecture hall.*